Image shows research equipment at Arafura’s pilot facility in central Australia.

 Research underway at Arafura’s pilot facility in central Australia.

 If we hadn't secured the R&D rebate we wouldn't have been able to sustain development of the project.
-We lived off the R&D rebate from around 2012 until 2017.
+The R&D rebate from around 2012 until 2017 provided the much needed financial support to continue the development of our project.

 — Peter Sherrington, CFO, Arafura Rare Earths